Lissy93/awesome-privacy/README.md

 **[AFWall+](https://github.com/ukanth/afwall/)** | Android Firewall+ (AFWall+) is an advanced iptables editor (GUI) for rooted Android devices, which provides very fine-grained control over which Android apps are allowed to access the network
 **[Catch the Man-in-the-Middle](https://play.google.com/store/apps/details?id=me.brax.certchecker)** | Simple tool, that compares SHA-1 fingerprints of the the SSL certificates seen fron your device, and the certificate seen from an external network.
 If they do not match, this may indicate a man-in-the-middle modifying requests
 **[RethinkDNS + Firewall](https://github.com/celzero/rethink-app)** | An open-source ad-blocker and firewall app for Android 6+ (does not require root)
+**[F-Droid](https://f-droid.org/)** | F-Droid is an installable catalogue of FOSS applications for Android.
+The client enabled you to browse, install, and keep track of updates on your device

 #### Word of Warning
 Too many installed apps will increase your attack surface - only install applications that you need